hexylena/bdb/7/report.md

 - A hands-on portion where students run the assemblies (LO1)
 	- Here students run "Conda", "Spades"
 - Discussion of genome quality (LO2)
-	- Here we do "Quast", "Comparison"
+	- Here we do "Qualimap", "Comparison"
 - Some formative assessments over their impressions of genome assembly qualities

 # Areas for Improvement